-Very often multiple clients get an overall rate limit they are allowed to send called Application Rate Limiting.
-If they are starting to send too many requests, their connection gets throttled which means the processing slows down but does not disconnect.
+Often, multiple clients get an overall rate limit which they are allowed to send called an Application Rate Limiting.
+If they are starting to send too many requests, their connection gets throttled.
+This means the processing slows down but does not disconnect.
 This allows to keep the connection open and help with keeping errors down.
-There is a risk of connections timing out and for sure you risk to keep connections longer which might open a vector for Denial of Service Attacks.
+There is a risk of connections timing out and for sure you risk keeping connections longer which might open a vector for Denial of Service Attacks.

 Looking more at a commercial aspect and long-term consumption of calls and data, API quotas are used a lot.
 API quotas usually describe a certain amount of calls for longer intervals.
 For example, your API quota might be 5.000 calls per month.
 Remember that this could be combined with a rate limit or throttling setup e.g. 20 TPS (Transactions per Second).

-If you look inside API quota in detail you can also imagine that you not only set a limit based on an overall client/consumer but also on a per consuming application level (e.g., per API Key), this is what we call application quota.
+If you look inside API quota in detail you can also imagine that you not only set a limit based on an overall client/consumer, but also on a per consuming application level (e.g., per API Key), this is what we call application quota.
 But even further you could go and limit certain methods or calls.
-Reason for this might be that those calls would consume more compute power on your backend.
+The reason for this might be that those calls would consume more compute power on your backend.